El-Wilio/projectBlack/README.md

 Currently working on tweaking the User model.

+* July 11th 2014

+Working on the test environment.
+Built a test to test the constraint of the username and if the registration page works.
+It has to be noted that:
+"rake test" is to the test the model and "rspec" is to the the form filling.

 ##To do list for now

 - [x] Create the User Model
 - [x] Write the appropriate tests to validate the model
-- [ ] Make a standard registration system that follows the guideline of the model (restrictions and what not)
+- [x] Make a standard registration system that follows the guideline of the model (restrictions and what not)
-- [ ] Write the appropriate tests to validate the registration
+- [x] Write the appropriate tests to validate the registration
 - [ ] Build a standard profile page from scratch and make editable
 - [ ] Write the appropriate tests to validate the profile page editing